 Did someone say day trip?
 Prince George has a lot of great things to offer, and that includes the abundance of lakes in and around B.C.’s northern capital.

-With summer on its way, we’ve created a list of the most essential Prince George area lakes to check out before fall is back on our doorsteps.
+With our short summers, it is essential to get the most out of good weather while it lasts, so we’ve created a list of the best Prince George area lakes to check out before fall is back on our doorsteps.

 West Lake is a day-use park where people can relax, swim, go fishing or boating.
 It’s got picnic tables and fire pits and there are even a volleyball net and horseshoe pit in the main day use area.
 West Lake Provincial Park is located 22 km southwest of Prince George on the Blackwater Road on the north shore of West Lake.
 Spend the whole day there, or just the afternoon either or it’s definitely a great place to enjoy the summer.